 When will my order arrive?

 Wildfish Cannery is located on a remote island in Southeast Alaska.
 While we're fortunate to be surrounded by pristine water and the freshest seafood possible, our shipping options are quite limited and we rely solely on the United States Postal Service (USPS) to ship our products.
-You can learn more about our Shipping and related policies here.
+You can learn more about our Shipping, Returns and related policies here.

 Do you have any recommendations for how to enjoy my Wildfish seafood?